eyalgolan/FlightControl/README.md

 Action | Path | Description
 ------ | --------- | ----------
-GET | /api/Flights?relative_to=<DATE_TIME> | Return an array in the body, containing the status of all the internal flights GET | /api/Flights?relative_to=<DATE_TIME>&sync_all | Return an array in the body, containing the status of all flights (internal and external)
+GET | /api/Flights?relative_to=<DATE_TIME> | Returns all the internal flights active in DATE_TIME
+GET | /api/Flights?relative_to=<DATE_TIME>&sync_all | Returns all flights (internal and external) active in DATE_TIME
-POST | /api/FlightPlan | Adds a new flight plan, described in the request's body (only by using the drag and drop) GET | /api/FlightPlan/{id} | Returns the flight plan with that id DELETE | /api/Flights/{id} | Deletes the flight with that id GET | /api/servers | Returns a list in the body, containing all the external servers the application show flights from POST | /api/servers | Adds a new external server DELETE | /api/servers/{id} | Deletes the server with that Id from the external servers list
+POST | /api/FlightPlan | Adds a new flight plan
+GET | /api/FlightPlan/{id} | Returns the flight plan with the given id DELETE | /api/Flights/{id} | Deletes the flight with the given id GET | /api/servers | Returns all the external servers that provide flight data to the application POST | /api/servers | Adds a new external server DELETE | /api/servers/{id} | Deletes the server with the given Id from the external servers list

 ### Adding Flights

-The user can add a flight by adding a flight plan json using the drag and drop feature.
+The user can add a flight by dragging a flight plan json file into the drag and drop area.

-The flight plan json is in the following structure:
+The structure of a flight plan json is as follows:

 ```
 {